Nextiva / Blog / Customer Experience

 A high FCR shows that your team is helping reduce support costs by limiting costly and time-consuming follow-up contacts.

-8. Churn and retention rates
+8. Customer churn and retention rates

 You will measure these customer service metrics retroactively to show how many customers left or stuck around during a given period.
 High churn can be a CX red flag indicating dissatisfaction, and sustained high churn can negatively impact your brand reputation, making it harder to stay competitive.